 If you are passionate about improving the quality of life for your patients and do well with outcome-based work, then case management might be just the change you need.
 You will still be able to work directly with patients while discussing their cases, but you won’t have to do the same type of daily nursing work.

 4. Nurse Educator

 Nurse education is another great alternative nursing career.
-The ideal candidate for this role would that hs been working in the field for a while, has a lot of experience under their belt, and loves to teach others would be idea.
+The ideal candidate for this role would that has been working in the field for a while, has a lot of experience under their belt, and loves to teach others would be ideal.

 Nurse educators can work in a variety of environments ranging from hospitals, clinics, and nursing homes to the university setting.
 Your main role as a nurse educator is to provide training and guidance to new nurses, answering their questions and demonstrating new skills for them to observe, practice, and learn.

 This role provides a much needed break from the typical bedside nursing environment.
 You will also have the constant opportunity to interact with the next generation of nurses and influence how they go about their work in the future.

 Many nurses go to nursing school because they love the idea of working in the medical field, but medical school wasn’t an appealing or realistic option.
 Becoming a nurse practitioner (NP) could be the path for you if you want more autonomy in direct patient care.